top of page

 TREATMENT STANDARDS

 We must challenge our medical researchers and our governments to provide us with honest information about cannabis-related medicines; it's risks and benefits.
-We should not create any division of humanity as we gain an understanding of cannabis treatments. ~CFC Founder~
+We should not create any division of humanity as we gain an understanding of cannabis treatments. ~Founder~

 It's okay to ask to have a qualified medical professional present during cannabis treatments.
 Cannabis can have a negative effect on developing brains.
 Some medications may weaken or intensify the effects of cannabis.